Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 In the *Log Message* section, detailed information about the log is displayed.
 All fields are read-only.

 - *Log Level*
 Log level type.
-The following types can be displayed:
+The following levels can be displayed:

   - **Debug**
   - **Info**